berkguzel/jira-bitbucket-pg/README.md

 # jira-bitbucket-pg

-docker-compose.yml to create jira, bitbucket and postgres containers.
+docker-compose.yml to create jira, bitbucket and postgresql containers.